 4. MANDATORY RULES FOR THIRD LEVEL DOMAINS

-4.2 Two character names within an Third LD are allowed. i.e. 3x.com.sh
+4.2 Two character names within an Third LD are allowed. i.e. 3x.com.SH

-4.5 All top level domains are banned from being used as third level names. e.g. net.org.sh and org.com.sh are not allowed.
+4.5 All top level domains are banned from being used as third level names. e.g. net.org.SH and org.com.SH are not allowed.

-4.6 All One Letter domains (i.e.[a-z].xxx.sh) are reserved to cater for possible future sub-domain usage.
+4.6 All One Letter domains (i.e.[a-z].xxx.SH) are reserved to cater for possible future sub-domain usage.
 The owner shall still maintain it unless they volunteer to relinquish it.

-6. APPROPRIATE USE
+5. APPROPRIATE USE

 No .SH domain may be used, directly or indirectly, for any purpose that is sexual or pornographic or that is against the statutory laws of any Nation.
 In the event of NIC.SH being advised by any party that a specific site breaches this condition then NIC.SH reserves the right to immediately deactivate the offending registration.
-The applicant may seek the reinstatement of any suspended domain name by seeking a determination by an Arbitrator appointed by the World Intellectual Property organisation.

 7. UNSOLICITED COMMERCIAL E-MAIL (SPAM) MAIL POLICY

-In the event that any .SH domain is used either directly or indirectly for the purpose of directing unsolicited electronic mail ("spam mail") either as the originator of the spam mail or as the address to which readers of spam mail are referred, then nic.SH reserves the right to send a cease and desist letter to the registered Administrative Contact of the specified SH domain name.
-Should the Administrative Contact of the SH domain name fail to adhere to the conditions contained in the warning letter, then nic.SH reserves the right to suspend the operation of the offending .SH domain name until the necessary assurances are obtained from the Administrative Contact.
+In the event that any .SH domain is used either directly or indirectly for the purpose of directing unsolicited electronic mail ("spam mail") either as the originator of the spam mail or as the address to which readers of spam mail are referred, then NIC.SH reserves the right to send a notice to the applicant to cease such spam mail.
+Should the applicant of the .SH domain name fail to adhere to the conditions contained in such notice, then NIC.SH reserves the right to suspend or delete the operation of the offending .SH domain name.